framps/raspiBackupDoc/en/src/backup-options.md

 <a name="parm_D"></a>
 ### -D: Further options for the dd backup

-Further call options for the dd backup (e.g. "conv=notrunc,noerror,sync")
+Further invocation options for the dd backup (e.g. "conv=notrunc,noerror,sync")

 | option name | default | in installer | configuration name |
 |-------------|----------|--------------|--------------------|